yurir-dev/histProfiler2/README.md

 # histProfiler

-Very lightweight profiler based on inserting timestamps sampling in to the tested code.
+Very lightweight performance profiler based on inserting timestamps sampling in to the tested code.
 {
   Begin(“part1 of my code”)
   …